msetzu/marpee/pivottree/PivotTree.md

 <div class="ui two column doubling stackable grid container bottom">
 <div class="column">

 A.k.a. prototypes, pivots.
-Define a set of instances, which define...
+Define a set of instances, which are explanations **on their own**, and can also be explained
 - Importances
 - Counterfactuals